echristiaans/cryptographs/README.md

 # cryptographs
 I have written this collection of scripts to practise my programming skills.
 I am not a developer by trade but took a few months off work to recharge the battery and decided it was fun to learn some programming.
-It has been on my list for quite some time to get a bit more in-depth programming skills (I know the basics) and this is the result.
+It has been on my list for quite some time to get a bit more in-depth programming skills (I know the basics) and this is the first result.

 I have a few crypto currencies in my portfolio and got tired of updating my Google Sheet on a daily basis and thought "I can do this better and automated".
 Hence the creation of this set of scripts.